==== If your group is a Lobbyist ====

 Prepare for the debate: Make sure you understand what type of lobbyists are on the other side of the issue.
 Prepare a list of at least 4 questions that you may ask an opposing lobbyist team.
 Each question should take no longer than 30 seconds to ask.
 Although you will only argue your side of the issue, you should understand what arguments the opposing side might make.

 Create your Final Report: Use your interim report as a starting point.
 Edit as you see fit, based on your work since you turned in the interim report.
-Add a summary of the verbal argument you made during your presentation.
+Add a summary of the verbal arguments you made during your presentation.
 The Final Report should be approximately 6-8 pages.

 The day of your presentation: